 Signing is communication

 The research, carried out by the British scientists, involved 120 people, a third of which were treated for mental illnesses.
 During 6 months, they attended four 90-minutes singing sessions per week.
 The program proved to have a major impact on its participants.
 The combination of singing and social interaction contributed to the sense of well-being, lasting for more than one day.

 Moreover, the participants gained considerable support from other people.
 In particular, the participants mentioned that singing was a safe form of communication that enabled them to express their emotions in a friendly environment.
 Many of the participants who had used to suffer from anxiety during regular communication reported the improvement of their social skills and self-confidence.

 Epidemic of Loneliness

 Psychologists and sociologists have long ago realized that to feel well, an individual should realize he or she belongs to a group.
 Social isolation is the reason for many emotional and psychological issues: from mood swings to clinical depression.
-What is more, recent decades witness loneliness scaling up as epidemic.
+What is more, recent decades witness loneliness scaling up as an epidemic.
 Since the 1980s, the proportion of adults who say they are lonely has doubled from 20 to 40%.

-The analysis of 70 surveys, covering over 3 mln people, revealed that the socially isolated people are 30% more like to die than other groups of middle age.
+The analysis of 70 surveys, covering over 3 mln people, revealed that socially isolated people are 30% more like to die than other groups of middle age.
 Due to mental health issues, such people show an increased level of stress hormone and a considerable decrease in the quality of life.